mxsm/document/Java/JSE/并发和多线程/AQS.md

     }

-    // Internal support methods for Conditions

-    /**
-     * Returns true if a node, always one that was initially placed on
-     * a condition queue, is now waiting to reacquire on sync queue.
-     * @param node the node
-     * @return true if is reacquiring
-     */
     final boolean isOnSyncQueue(Node node) {
         if (node.waitStatus == Node.CONDITION || node.prev == null)
             return false;
         if (node.next != null) // If has successor, it must be on queue return true;
-        /*
-         * node.prev can be non-null, but not yet on queue because
-         * the CAS to place it on queue can fail.
-So we have to
-         * traverse from tail to make sure it actually made it.
-It
-         * will always be near the tail in calls to this method, and
-         * unless the CAS failed (which is unlikely), it will be
-         * there, so we hardly ever traverse much.
-         */

         return findNodeFromTail(node);
     }

-    /**
-     * Returns true if node is on sync queue by searching backwards from tail.
-     * Called only when needed by isOnSyncQueue.
-     * @return true if present
-     */
     private boolean findNodeFromTail(Node node) {
         Node t = tail;
         for (;;) {